karki011/CourseMaterial/cs/classes.markdown

 ## Instances

-If a class is like a cookie cutter, an "instance" of that class is like a cut out cookie.
+If a class is like a cookie cutter, an "instance" of that class is like an actual cut-out cookie.
 The below code creates a new instance of the `Animal` class:

 ```cs
 var animal = new Animal();